pieterocp/keda-docs/content/troubleshooting/proxy-network.md

 #### Amazon Elastic Kubernetes Service (EKS)

 E.g. Make sure the Cluster Security group can reach the Nodegroups on TCP 6443.
-For example, using the [terraform eks module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest), this is achievable through the addtional nodegroup rules
+For example, using the [terraform eks module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest), this is achievable through the additional nodegroup rules

 ```terraform
 module "eks" {